 Post-doctoral Education in Veterinary Acupuncture for Veterinarians

-The 2013-2014 Basic Course is being Co-Sponsored by Texas Veterinary Medical Association
+The 2014-2015 Basic Course is being Co-Sponsored by Oregon Veterinary Medical Association

 The basic veterinary acupuncture course taught by the International Veterinary Acupuncture Society (IVAS) in the United States has the longest history of a comprehensive study of veterinary acupuncture in the Western World.
-The curricula of the course integrates a balanced background of the fundamentals of the scientific basis and application of acupuncture as well as a background in the fundamentals and applications of traditional Chinese medicine and acupuncture.
-The educational program provides acupuncture study and its clinical application for small animal as well as large animal, avian and exotic species.
+The curriculum of the course integrates a balanced background of the fundamentals of the scientific basis and application of acupuncture, as well as a background in the fundamentals and applications of traditional Chinese medicine (TCM) and acupuncture.
+The educational program provides acupuncture study and its clinical application for small animal, large animal, avian, and exotic species.

-Graduates of the IVAS United States Basic Acupuncture Course are prepared for more advanced study of veterinary acupuncture from either a scientific or traditional Chinese medicine perspective and they can pursue the study of traditional Chinese veterinary herbology as well.
+Graduates of the IVAS United States Basic Acupuncture Course are prepared for more advanced study of veterinary acupuncture from either a scientific or traditional Chinese medicine perspective, and they can pursue the study of traditional Chinese herbology as well.

 A Superior Course:

 The first comprehensive veterinary acupuncture course in the Western World.
-Most of the Western World’s foremost veterinary acupuncturist, including researchers, teachers, course coordinators and authors, have been certified by IVAS.
+Most of the Western World’s foremost veterinary acupuncturists, including researchers, teachers, course coordinators and authors, have been certified by IVAS.

-The lecturing faculty have a wide variety of professional backgrounds and clinical acupuncture experience including boarded veterinary specialists, veterinary college faculty, veterinarians who also have completed training and licensing in human acupuncture, licensed human acupuncturists and veterinarians who use acupuncture in the majority of their daily practice.
+The lecturing faculty has a wide variety of professional backgrounds and clinical acupuncture experience including boarded veterinary specialists, veterinary college faculty, veterinarians who also have completed training and licensing in human acupuncture, human acupuncture education faculty, and veterinarians who use acupuncture in the majority of their daily practice.

 IVAS encourages clinical research for greater understanding of this ancient healing art.

-The IVAS certified teaching associate staff keeps the student-to-teaching associate ratio low and allows more attention to each student in the hands-on laboratories.
+The IVAS certified Teaching Associate staff keeps the student-to-Teaching Associate ratio low (5:1) allowing more attention to each student in the hands-on laboratories.

 The US IVAS course provides a consistent, comprehensive veterinary acupuncture training program that, unlike other courses, rotates to different regions of the country to allow more accessibility so that busy veterinarians may remain closer to home.
 It also is located close to major airports so that long ground transportation can be avoided.

 Classroom lectures begin with the anatomic, physiologic and historical aspects of acupuncture.
-As the course progresses, patient assessment and diagnosis from a clinically scientific perspective and traditional Chinese medical theory approach are introduced.
-With a solid background in the varied integration of acupuncture theory, assessment, and treatment methods, the curriculum provides clinically useful ways to integrate the different approaches of acupuncture into veterinary practice.
+As the course progresses, patient assessment and diagnosis from both a clinically western perspective and traditional Chinese medical theory approach are introduced.
+With a solid background in the varied integration of evidence based and TCM acupuncture theory, assessment, and treatment methods, the curriculum provides clinically useful ways to integrate the different approaches of acupuncture into veterinary practice.

 This course prepares the student for both the written and practical examinations that are required for IVAS Certification in veterinary acupuncture for both small and large animals.
-The IVAS Certification has been internationally recognized for over 35 years.
-The student will be prepared to integrate acupuncture into their practice, and will have the opportunity to personally arrange for observation of acupuncture in clinical practices with a worldwide network of IVAS certified practitioners.
+The IVAS Certification has been internationally recognized for over 38 years.
+The student will be prepared to begin integrating acupuncture into their practice immediately, and will have access to a worldwide network of IVAS certified practitioners.

 - Clinically relevant lectures that provide a foundation of referenced scientific and traditional Chinese medical information and incorporation of that information into patient assessment and treatment.

-- Hands-on palpation of acupoint locations in labs develop tactile point location accuracy for effective treatment.
+- Hands-on palpation of acupoint locations in labs to develop tactile point location accuracy for effective treatment.

-- Unlike some courses that restrict the student’s access to vendors, the US IVAS Course encourages vendors to attend in order to expose the students to a vast network of acupuncture supplies, equipment and books.
+- Unlike some courses that restrict the student’s access to vendors, the US IVAS Course encourages vendors to attend in order to expose the student to a vast network of acupuncture supplies, equipment, and books.

-- The course is divided into four sessions that include approximately 96 hours of required didactic lectures, 57 hours of supervised acupoint location labs, live examinations and demonstrations, and 10 to 12 hours of optional lectures.
-The course includes 16 hours of mentored internship for both small and large animals.
+- The course is divided into four sessions that include approximately 96 hours of required didactic lectures, 64 hours of supervised acupoint location laboratories, live examinations and demonstrations.

 - Integration of acupuncture into practice is discussed throughout lectures, laboratory and demonstrations.